venysssssssssss/AwsOverview/AWS DynamoDB.md

   - Read by **Kinesis Client Library applications**.
 - Data Retention for up to 24 hours.
 - Use cases:

-  - react to changes in real-time (welcome email to users).
+  - React to changes in real-time (welcome email to users).
   - Analytics.
   - Insert into derivative tables.
   - Insert into ElasticSearch.
   - Implement cross-region replication.
 - Ability to choose the information that will be written to the stream:
   - **KEYS_ONLY** - only the key attributes of the modified item.
   - **NEW_IMAGE** - the entire item, as it appears after it was modified.